CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 {{% vx/intro %}}

-These steps were tested with VMware vSphere (ESXi) 6.7.0 and VSphere web client (HTML5) version 6.7.0.30000.
+These steps were tested with Cumulus VX 4.2, VMware vSphere (ESXi) 6.7.0, and VSphere web client (HTML5) version 6.7.0.30000.

 ## Create and Configure the VMs

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
-This section assumes you have a basic level of VMWare vSphere experience.
+This section assumes you have VMWare vSphere experience.

 ### Download Cumulus VX

 Download the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="OVA disk image for VMware">}}.

 ### Create the VMs

+Create three VMs (`leaf01`,`leaf02`, and `spine01`.

 1. From the vSphere web client, create a new folder under VMs and Templates.
 Select the folder then click **Deploy OVF Template** from the **Actions** menu.
 2. Select the Cumulus VX OVA image you downloaded, then click **Next**.